-11. Immediately pour the polenta onto a large board or platter and scatter over a few chunks of stilton.
+Season the polenta to taste, then immediately pour it onto a large board or platter and scatter over a few chunks of Stilton.
 Toss the roasted veg in their cooking juices, then spoon them over the polenta.

 Scatter over the celery leaves, a grating of truffle or a drizzle of truffle oil (if using) and spoon over any remaining juices from the tray.
 Delicious with mostarda di Cremona and salsa verde.